Are You Listening? (album)

 Are You Listening? is the debut solo studio album by Irish musician Dolores O'Riordan.
-It was released on 4 May 2007 in Ireland, 7 May 2007 in Europe and 15 May 2007 in North America.
+It was released on 4 May 2007 in Ireland, 7 May 2007 across Europe, and 15 May 2007 in North America.
 The first single, "Ordinary Day", was released in late April.
 The "Ordinary Day" video was shot in the city of Prague.
 The second single was "When We Were Young".
 O'Riordan embarked on the Are You Listening?
 Tour in May 2007.